Keyboard shortcuts

 Fields marked with x-env-only are omitted from generated schemas, so IDEs do not suggest secrets or other values that must come only from environment variables.

 IDE schemas are for completion and basic editor checks, such as type, enum, and unknown property checks supported by the generated schema.
 They do not decide whether a concrete field value is legal for the application.
-Implement field value validation in code with #[config(validate = Self::validate)], then run it through load_config or config-validate.
+Implement field value validation in code with #[config(validate = Self::validate)], then run it through load_config or validate-config.
 Required fields and final merged config validation also use those runtime paths.

 TOML